Skip to content

 tethering

-1. Connect your mobile device to the router's USB port using a USB 3.0 data transfer cable.
+1. Connect your mobile device (e.g., smartphone or USB dongle) to the router's USB port using a USB cable.

-3. On the INTERNET page of the admin panel, click Connect in the "Tethering" section.
+3. On the INTERNET screen of the web Admin Panel, click Connect in the Tethering section.

-Once the router is successfully connected to the internet, a green dot will appear next to "Tethering".
+Once successfully connected to the internet, a green dot will appear in the Tethering section on the INTERNET page.

 Please refer to Connect to the Internet via USB tethering for detailed instructions.

 A VPN (virtual private network) creates a secure, encrypted traffic between your device and the VPN server.
 It provides an additional layer of privacy and security (VPN client) and allows you to access a remote network (VPN server).
-Spitz Plus (and other GL.iNet routers) support OpenVPN and WireGuard.
+Spitz Plus supports OpenVPN and WireGuard.

 Spitz Plus (and other GL.iNet routers) supports the OpenVPN protocol which offers strong security.
 To set up OpenVPN, follow these tutorials: